Photos in Historic Freiburg, Germany - Flavor of a Day

-This post pertains to visiting Freiburg, Germany and sharing some pictures and impressions and the flavor of a day spent there with friends.
+This post pertains to visiting Freiburg, Germany and sharing some impressions of a day spent there with friends.

-On our way to that destination, we enjoyed beautiful scenery consisting of traveling through some of the Black Forest area which is covered with dense trees......some of them so thick that especially seen from a distance, they almost look black....thus, the name.
+On our way to that destination we enjoyed beautiful scenery consisting of traveling through some of the Black Forest area which is covered with dense trees.
+Some of them are so thick that seen from a distance they almost look black and thus the name.

 Freiburg is a University town and has become a cultural center in this part of Germany.

 It sports a concert hall, a jazz house and other theater venues.
 Music festivals to wine festivals to carnivals can all be enjoyed at various times of the calendar year.

 The Old Quarter